 GK: Jorge Campos

 From Acapulco, Jorge Campos was known for his colorful attire and his stint as a forward for his club team.
 He was the most iconic footballer of his generation.
 He played in two World Cup Finals (1994 and 1998) and won the 1999 Confederation Cup.
 He was capped 130 times.
 He played mainly in Mexico, but also in the MLS.
 His longest career was with UNAM.
 He also played in the MLS.

 GK: Antonio Carbajal

-He was the first player to play in 5 WC Finals from 1950 to 1966.
+Antonio Carbajal was the first player to play in 5 WC Finals from 1950 to 1966.
 That record was equaled by German player Lothar Matthäus in 1998 and by Italian goalkeeper Gianluigi Buffon in 2014.
 He was also called "El Cinco Copas", in reference to his record of five World Cups played.
 He was capped 48 times.
 He played with Club Espana, but spent most of his cub career with Leon.